knocklabs/docs/pages/getting-started/what-is-knock.md

 ---
 title: What is Knock?
-description: Learn more about what Knock does, and how Knock can help power your product notifications
+description: Learn more about what Knock does and how it helps power your product notifications.
 tags: ["getting started", "explainer", "explained"]
 section: Getting started
 ---